Return to the Newsroom

 • Distribution of working hours into fixed and optional parts is one of the most frequently sought after and also provided benefits.

-• Meal vouchers, meal voucher lump sum
+• Meal allowances (meal vouchers, meal lump sum or catered meals)

-• Contribution to private pension insurance
+• Contribution to private pension insurance/retirement savings or investment life insurance

-• Contribution to above-standard health care
+• Contribution to above-standard health care (especially for foreigners)

 • Contribution to kindergarten fees or school fees for children